mohitrathor98/Docker-Kubernetes-Notes/Week12-Managing-Data-And-Volumes/kubernetes-volumes.md

 - ***This can also be used to have some pre-existing data at the volume path.***

 - Downside: Dependent on host, so if multiple compute nodes are there then creates same issue as emptyDir.

+#### CSI volume

+- Container Storage Interface
+- Allows any type of file storage system to connect with the container.
+    Ex: AWS EFS CSI Driver